 Commissioner Peter Pedro PETER OAM (Lama Lama Clan) is an Elder of great significance within the Lama Lama Clan and the wider community.
-Coen

-Commissioner Peter is a valued member of the Coen Men's Group who pass on their skills and knowledge in leatherwork and woodwork to the younger men and produce goods for sale.
+Coen Commissioner Peter is a valued member of the Coen Men's Group who pass on their skills and knowledge in leatherwork and woodwork to the younger men and produce goods for sale.
 He teaches the traditional art of carving spears and woomeras, as taught by his Elders, and passes on traditional wisdom.
 Coen Commissioner Peter is also a member of the Coen Justice Group whilst providing respect and leadership as a Local Commissioner.
 On 26 January 2015 Coen Commissioner Peter was awarded a Medal of the Order of Australia (OAM) in recognition of his services to the community.

 Commissioner May Mary KEPPLE OAM (Wik-Munkan Clan) is a Justice of the Peace (Qualified) and the Recognised Entity for Child Safety in Coen.
 Coen Commissioner Kepple has had a variety of positions in retail and sales.
 She enjoys painting on canvas and previously managed the Wunthulpu Visitor Centre in Coen.
 As an accredited foster carer since 2007 she remains committed to the welfare of children, ensuring they receive opportunities for self-development and a bright future.
-Commissioner Kepple has been working part-time since February 2014 with RAATSICC (Cape York/Gulf Remote Area Aboriginal & Torres Strait Islander Child Care) as a Community Recognised Entity.
-On 26 January 2015 Coen Commissioner Kepple was awarded a Medal of the Order of Australia (OAM) in recognition of her services to the community.
-Coen Commissioner Kepple spends her weekends on country with her daughter and grandchildren passing on culture and the ways of the Elders.
+From February 2014 Commissioner Kepple worked part-time with RAATSICC (Cape York/Gulf Remote Area Aboriginal & Torres Strait Islander Child Care) as a Community Recognised Entity, and is now working on an on-call basis with RAATSICC leading up to her retirement.
+On 26 January 2015 Coen Commissioner Kepple was awarded a Medal of the Order of Australia (OAM) in recognition of her services to the THE COMMISSION - WHO MAKES UP THE COMMISSION

-Commissioner Garry Lloyd

-PORT OAM (Lama Lama / Kuku Yalanji / Ayapathu Clans) is from a well-respected Coen family and son of Barry Port, the famous Aboriginal police tracker.
-Coen Commissioner Port is a Justice of the Peace (Qualified) and works at QLD Health.
-In his role with QLD Health he assists with the transportation of patients to hospital.
-In addition he maintains hospital property and performs groundsman's duties.
-He is deeply involved with supporting young people and also volunteers his time to junior sports development, providing guidance for young boys.
+Commissioner Garry Lloyd PORT OAM (Lama Lama / Kuku Yalanji / Ayapathu Clans) is from a well-respected Coen family and son of Barry Port, the famous Aboriginal police tracker.
+Coen Commissioner Port is a Justice of the Peace (Qualified).
+In February 2018 Local Commissioner Port commenced full-time employment as a Council Maintenance Worker for the Hope Vale Aboriginal Shire Council.
+He is heavily involved with supporting young people and also volunteers his time to junior sports development, providing guidance for young boys.
 On 26 January 2015 Coen Commissioner Port was awarded a Medal of the Order of Australia (OAM) in recognition of his services to the community.

 Commissioner Elaine Louise LIDDY OAM (Lama Lama Clan) was born in Cairns.
 She is a fluent Umpithamu language speaker and has contributed to the dictionary of the Umpithamu language.
-Coen Commissioner Elaine Liddy has been pivotal in establishing the Lama Lama Rangers who live and work on the Lama Lama homelands of Port Stewart and is now a fulltime Cultural Heritage Adviser Team Leader.
+Coen Commissioner Elaine Liddy has been pivotal in establishing the Lama Lama Rangers who live and work on the Lama Lama homelands of Port Stewart and is now a full-time Cultural Heritage Adviser Team Leader.
 She is a Justice of the Peace (Qualified) and is a highly respected leader of the Lama Lama Clan.
 On 26 January 2015 Coen Commissioner Liddy was awarded a Medal of the Order of Australia (OAM) in recognition of her services to the community.
 Coen Commissioner Elaine Liddy devotes her spare time to the care of her homelands, and to passing on tradition and culture to future generations.